 Media and cartoons have often portrayed a dog’s favorite treat as a scrumptious bone.
-However, that misconception is far from reality.
-Bones are actually pretty dangerous to feed to a dog, especially if it’s been cooked.
-While there are some bones that are safer than others, cooked bones tend to make the list of foods dogs can’t eat because they are likely to splinter and break apart.
+However, I always tell pet parents that this misconception is far from reality.
+I avoid giving my dog bones as these are actually pretty dangerous, especially if it’s been cooked.
+While raw ham bones are safer than others, cooked bones tend to make the list of foods dogs can’t eat because they are likely to splinter and break apart.

 Depending on your dog’s size and the bone’s size, it’s possible for your dog to get hurt if some of the pieces get trapped in different areas of his body.
 This can turn into different issues or even a disease.
 As a good rule of thumb, don’t give your dog a bone to chew that is larger than the dimension of his muzzle since he may end up ingesting the entire bone as he chews on it.

-If you notice your dog displaying signs of discomfort or pain after chewing on a cooked ham bone, then you need to call your veterinarian immediately so he can help you decide on a plan of action accordingly.
+If you notice your dog displaying signs of discomfort or pain after chewing on a cooked ham bone, then I urge you to call your veterinarian immediately so he can help you decide on a plan of action accordingly.

-Look for these Symptoms When Dogs Eat Ham Bones:
+Look for these Symptoms After YOur Dog Eats Ham Bones:

 If you notice any of the following symptoms when your dog chews on a bone, then you need to contact your vet immediately.

-- Vomiting – If your dog has chewed on a ham bone and then thrown up, that is a sign that he is trying to get rid of an object that is stuck in his stomach or esophagus and has now become blocked.
+- Vomiting – If your dog chewed on a ham bone and then threw up, that is a sign that he is trying to get rid of an object that is stuck in his stomach or esophagus and has now become blocked.
+This is a natural reaction when your dog consumes something bad for its body.
 If your dog manages to vomit the piece of the bone, then you still need to contact your vet since there might be more of the bone stuck in his body.